offbynull/learn/Math/input/input.md

   3
   ```

 A fraction is considered a simplified fraction if has no common factors between its numerator and its denominator (other than 1).
-For example, for the fraction `{kt} \frac{8}{12}`, the
+For example, for the fraction `{kt} \frac{8}{12}`, the...

  * numerator's (8) factors are 1, 2, 4, and 8.
  * denominator's (12) factors are 1, 2, 3, 4, 6, and 12.